stijn-dejongh/lovecraft_public_domain/raw_converts/cb.md

 estimate.
 Everything about his state was so unreal that ordinary dimensions and measurements became meaningless.
 It seemed an eternity, but perhaps it was not really long before the sudden interruption came.
 What happened was as strange and inexplicable as the blackness it succeeded.
-There was a sensation&mdash;of the mind rather than of the body&mdash;and all at once Campbell felt his thoughts swept or sucked beyond his control in tumultuous and chaotic fashion.
+There was a sensation--of the mind rather than of the body--and all at once Campbell felt his thoughts swept or sucked beyond his control in tumultuous and chaotic fashion.

   Memories arose irresponsibly and irrelevantly.
-All that he knew&mdash;all his personal background, traditions, experiences, scholarship, dreams, ideas, and inspirations&mdash;welled up abruptly and simultaneously, with a dizzying speed and abundance which soon made him unable to keep track of any separate concept.
+All that he knew--all his personal background, traditions, experiences, scholarship, dreams, ideas, and inspirations--welled up abruptly and simultaneously, with a dizzying speed and abundance which soon made him unable to keep track of any separate concept.
 The parade of all his mental contents became an avalanche, a cascade, a vortex.
 It was as horrible and vertiginous as his hypnotic flight through space when the crystal cube pulled him.
 Finally it sapped his consciousness and brought on fresh oblivion.

-  Another measureless blank&mdash;and then a slow trickle of sensation.
+  Another measureless blank--and then a slow trickle of sensation.
 This time it was physical, not mental.
 Sapphire light, and a low rumble of distant sound.
-There were tactile impressions&mdash;he could realise that he was lying at full length on something, though there was a baffling strangeness about the feel of his posture.
-He could not reconcile the pressure of the supporting surface with his own outlines&mdash;or with the outlines of the human form at all.
+There were tactile impressions--he could realise that he was lying at full length on something, though there was a baffling strangeness about the feel of his posture.
+He could not reconcile the pressure of the supporting surface with his own outlines--or with the outlines of the human form at all.
 He tried to move his arms, but found no definite response to the attempt.
 Instead, there were little, ineffectual nervous twitches all over the area which seemed to mark his body.